oscardoudou/devops-pipeline/README.md

 ### 3. Infrastructure Component

-We extract microservice code, containerlize that part of code and modify original server.js
+We extract microservice code, containerize that part of code and modify original server.js

 For this task, we require access to S3 bucket service(backup k8s state) and ECR(Elastic Container Registry register docker images) and we assume you have one bucket in S3 and one repo in ECR.

 Kubernetes pods being described for multiple microservices:
 ![pods](/images/sc2.PNG?raw=true "pods")

-If first 2 step is already done during Deployment Component, then no need create a VM or install node again.
-Jump to step 3

-* Run baker bake && baker ssh
-* cd /DevOps-Project and run install.sh file to install node dependencies
+In order to setup the cluster:
 * Set Environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
 * cd servers and run node aws-dev.js to provision Dev server, where we run our infrastructure playbook.
 * Set Environment variable CLUSTER_NAME

- For more detailed explanation of tasks present in ansible script (infrastructure.yml) or the extensive steps to replicate,please go to [this link](https://github.com/oscardoudou/markdown-microservice)
+For more detailed explanation of tasks present in ansible script (infrastructure.yml) or the extensive steps to replicate, please go to [this link](https://github.com/oscardoudou/markdown-microservice)

 Multiple instances of Checkbox via Infrastructure upgrade:
 ![instances](/images/sc1.PNG?raw=true "instances")